Math, Date/Time & utils (hApi unit)

 Get_Month_String

-function returns the name of a month based on its numerical representation.
+Returns the name of a month based on its numerical representation.

 function Get_Month_String(Month: Byte; Lang: ThTranslation_Language): String;